ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Open the **RaceManager_Server** script and add line 5 to the `OnFinishTriggerOverlap` function.
 You increment the index to a number that doesn't exist so that the split time for the finish line trigger is recorded and sent to the player.

 - Open the **RaceManager_Server** script and add line 11 to the `OnFinishTriggerOverlap` function.
-You need to reset the players `splits` table because they have finished the race.
+You need to reset the player's `splits` table because they have finished the race.

 ```lua linenums="1"
 local function OnSplitTriggerOverlap(index, trig, obj)